How To Read Body Language And Better Your Social Skills

 - Squinting with an intense gaze - interest, curiosity

-Interpreting body language also known as Kinesics involves interpretation of facial expressions as well as postures and gestures.
+Interpreting body language signals, also known as Kinesics, involves interpreting facial expressions and postures.
 Here is a list of common facial expressions and their potential meanings:

 - Raising one eyebrow - confusion, doubt